by Susan Flantzer © Unofficial Royalty 2018

 As a young man, Willem served at the court of Charles V, Holy Roman Emperor in Brussels and became a confidant of Charles.
 Physically exhausted after 40 years of ruling, Charles abdicated in 1555 and retired to the peace of a monastery, where he died three years later.
 Upon Charles’s abdications, his younger brother Ferdinand, who had already been given the Austrian lands in 1521, was elected Holy Roman Emperor.
 Charles’s son was now King Philip II of Spain having inherited the Spanish Empire, including the possessions in the Netherlands and Italy.

 In 1559, Philip appointed Willem Stadtholder (governor) of the provinces of Holland, Zeeland, and Utrecht (all in the present-day Netherlands) greatly increasing his political power.
-Willem soon became one of the most prominent opposition members in the Council of State who were seeking more political power for themselves and also for the Dutch nobility because too many Catholic Spaniards were involved in governing the Netherlands.
+Willem soon became one of the most prominent opposition members in the Council of State who were seeking more political power for themselves and the Dutch nobility because too many Catholic Spaniards were involved in governing the Netherlands.
 King Philip II was a devout Roman Catholic and envisioned an empire with Roman Catholicism as the only religion.
 Willem had been brought up as a Lutheran but had converted to Roman Catholicism.
 However, he was a strong proponent of freedom of religion and was increasingly disturbed by the persecution of Protestants by the Catholic Spaniards in the Netherlands.
 In addition, Willem wanted to see the end of Spanish troops in the Netherlands.

 In 1568 the Netherlands, led by Willem, revolted against Philip II because of high taxes, persecution of Protestants, and Philip’s efforts to modernize and centralize the medieval government structures of the provinces.
-This disagreement eventually resulted in the Eighty Years War which resulted in the independence of the northern United Provinces in 1581.
-The United Provinces, also known as the Dutch Republic, a confederation of seven provinces, that had their own governments and were very independent.
+This disagreement eventually resulted in the Eighty Years War, resulting in the independence of the northern United Provinces in 1581.
+The United Provinces, also known as the Dutch Republic, a confederation of seven provinces that had their own governments and were very independent.
 The States-General consisted of representatives of each of the seven provinces: Duchy of Guelders, County of Holland, County of Zeeland, Lordship of Utrecht, Lordship of Overijssel, Lordship of Frisia, and Lordship of Groningen and Ommelanden.
 The Princes of Orange, beginning with William the Silent, were always chosen as stadtholders (governors) of most of the provinces.

 In 1573, Willem left the Roman Catholic Church and became a member of the Dutch Reformed Church, a Calvinist reformed religion that followed the practices of John Calvin.
 He was declared an outlaw in 1580 by Philip II, who called Willem “a pest on the whole of Christianity and the enemy of the human race.”
 Philip offered 25,000 crowns to anyone who killed Willem.
 Willem responded with a document, Apology, which defended his actions, attacked Philip II, and restated his allegiance to the Protestant reform religion.
 On March 18, 1582, Juan de Jáuregui, a Spaniard, attempted to assassinate Willem.
 He was severely wounded but survived due to the care of his third wife Charlotte and his sister Maria.
 Unfortunately, while William slowly recovered, Charlotte became exhausted from providing intensive care and died.